Don’t let the simple ingredients fool you, this Heritage Peach Cobbler is mind-blowingly delicious. The peach filling is beyond flavorful!

 This Old Fashioned Ozark Peach Cobbler is so incredibly delicious and flavorful that you will want to go back for seconds and thirds until it is either all gone or your belly is begging for mercy.
 The peaches absolutely shine in this heritage recipe.
-Run, don’t walk, to the closest farmer’s market or store and pick up the juiciest American peaches you can find and make this tonight.
+Run, don’t walk, to the closest farmer’s market or store and pick up the juiciest American peaches you can find!
+You won’t regret making this tonight!

 This recipe is Jean Jennings family recipe that Nancy Baggett included in her 2005 compilation, “The All-American Dessert Book.”
 Nancy travelled across the USA, collecting heritage recipes from each region (lucky!), and this Peach Cobbler is from Mountain View, Arkansas.